 I just love pincushions.
 They say so much about who we are.
 Not only are they a great way to express our creativity and individuality, they are fun and easy to make.
 And they can be fashioned into just about anything!

-There are so many fun pincushion patterns available on Bluprint.
+There are so many fun pincushion patterns available on Craftsy.
 Here are just a few of our favorites: